 Yes, with strict limitations, the VA does cover Ozempic for patients with Type 2 diabetes.

-Yes, it can be covered for beneficiaries after an extensive coverage review under certain circumstances.
+Yes, beneficiaries can cover it after an extensive coverage review under certain circumstances.
 Although coverage is available, it is a non-preferred product, and Military facilities do not carry this product.

-Wegovy and Ozempic are prescription medications, so you will need to talk to your doctor to get them.
-Your doctor will assess your medical history and current health to decide whether Wegovy or Ozempic is the right treatment.
-If you qualify, your doctor will prescribe the medication, and you can fill it at your local pharmacy.
+Talking to your doctor is the best way to see if you are a good candidate.
+Your doctor will assess your medical history and current health to decide whether Ozempic or Wegovy is the right treatment.
+If you qualify, your physician will prescribe the drug, and you can fill it at your local pharmacy.

 Wegovy eligibility requirements